amino-os/Amino.Run/docs/design-docs/amino-run.md

 # AppEntry Creation

-Every application written in Sapphire has one `AppEntryPoint` which is the starting point of the application.
+Every application written using Amino.Run has one `AppEntryPoint` which is the starting point of the application.
 The following sequence chart shows how a client (e.g. `TwitterWorldGenerator`) gets the `AppEntryPoint` (e.g. `MinnieTwitterStart`) from OMS, and how OMS creates `AppEntryPoint` on Kernel Server behind the scene.

 ![](../images/DCAP_AppEntryCreationSequence.png)

-# Sapphire Advantages
+# Amino.Run Advantages

 > While cloud storage systems simplify the task of meeting mobile/cloud requirements for range of applications (marked as general purpose in Figure 1.2), they leave significant work for application programmers.
 Because both client and server components are typically stateless, the application must still re-start servers (for availability), <span style="color:blue">cache locally on mobile clients (for responsiveness)</span>, spin up more servers (for scalability), <span style="color:blue">coordinate between clients and servers (for consistency)</span>, <span style="color:blue">checkpoint both clients and servers (for fault-tolerance)</span>, and <span style="color:blue">poll servers (for reactivity)</span>.
 Simply stated, building a mobile/cloud application using a cloud storage system is the modern-day equivalent of building a desktop application with only a file system.